 "On the dais?
 On the dais?
 Rock me, on the DAIS?"

-(sort of:) Ask any Bemani fan about GETIT?!
+- Ask any Bemani fan about GETIT?!
 It's enough to give a guy a headache.

-Discworld and Discworld II have these in abundance.
+- Discworld and Discworld II have these in abundance.
 The first game in particular has a couple of quick-fire conversations that absolutely epitomise this trope, cramming in an absolutely staggering number of puns, frequently all about the same thing.

-Mathematician: Watch yer mouth, zero... before The Mathematician SUBTRACTS YOUR HEAD FROM YOUR SHOULDERS!
+Mathematician: Nobody - I MEAN NOBODY - can solve The Mathematician!Ratchet: I guess all the good names were taken?Mathematician: Watch yer mouth, zero... before The Mathematician SUBTRACTS YOUR HEAD FROM YOUR SHOULDERS!